Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Experiment

-\textbf{Baseline for training from scratch.} We adopt the model shown in Figure~\ref{fig:encoder-decoder} fine-tuning part and use the training and testing procedure described in Implementation Details.
-As shown in Table~\ref{table:pre-train}, we report the accuracy of several widely-used backbones in the point cloud and our model without pre-training, which is treated as the baseline.
-The result shows our baseline model achieves an overall accuracy of 92.74\% and mean class accuracy of 89.88\% in the classification task and 85.27\% mean IoU (\%) in the segmentation task.

-\textbf{The pre-training improves the baseline.} We evaluate how the pre-training affect the performance.
-Results are shown in Table~\ref{table:pre-train}.
-For the classification task, the model is pre-trained and finetuned on ModelNet-40.
-We note that the pre-trained model gets the overall accuracy of 93.39\%, which have +0.65\% improvements to baseline.
+\textbf{The pre-training improves the baseline.} We evaluate how the pre-training affects the performance in Tab.~\ref{table:pre-train}.
+For the classification task, the model is pre-trained and fine-tuned on ModelNet-40.
+We note that the pre-trained model gets an overall accuracy of 93.39\%, which have +0.65\% than the baseline (92.74\%).
 Similarly, the mean class accuracy also increases from 89.88\% to 90.26\% with +0.38\% accuracy improvement.
-For the segmentation task, the model is pre-trained and finetuned on ShapeNet-Part.
-The pre-trained model achieves the rank-1 mean Intersection-over-Union~(mIoU) of 85.50\%.
-Experimental results show that the accuracy of our baseline surpasses three existing works in the table, and pre-training can still bring gains to the accuracy on this basis.
-Overall, pre-training can bring improvements both in classification and segmentation tasks, which verifies the effectiveness of our pretext task.
+For the segmentation task, the model is pre-trained and fine-tuned on ShapeNet-Part.
+The pre-trained model achieves a competitive mean Intersection-over-Union~(mIoU) of 85.50\%.
+Experimental results show that the accuracy of our baseline surpasses three existing works, and pre-training can still bring gains to the accuracy both in classification and segmentation tasks, which verifies the effectiveness of our pretext task.